Nexmo/station/_partials/stitch/guides/enable-audio/javascript.md

 That's it!
 Your page should now look something like [this](https://github.com/Nexmo/stitch-js-quickstart/blob/master/enable-audio/index.html).

 ## Where next?
+- The [next guide](/stitch/in-app-voice/guides/calling-users) covers how to easily call users with the convenience method `call()`.
+This method offers an easy to use alternative for creating a conversation, inviting users and manually enabling their audio streams.
 - Have a look at the <a href="/sdk/stitch/javascript/" target="_blank">Nexmo Stitch JavaScript SDK API Reference</a>